PatrikSteuer/SpringCloudTelemetry/README.md

 }
 ```

 This filter - although primitive in this sample - is called whenever an HTTP request is received by the Spring Boot stack.
 As a result, the [SLF4J Mapped Diagnostic Context (MDC)](http://logback.qos.ch/manual/mdc.html) is filled with information for `service` and `tenant`.
-Of course in a real-life scenario, this would data dynamically inferred from the request.
+Of course in a real-life scenario, this would be data dynamically inferred from the request.

 As a result, you will see the following information in log output sent to InfluxDB when you send an HTTP request to `service-a`, e.g. by calling `./scripts/createPerson.sh`: